skx/yal/README.md

   * `yal -e "(print (os))"`
 * By passing the name of a file to read and execute.
   * `yal test.lisp`

+As our interpreter allows documentation to be attached to functions, both those implemented in golang and those written in lisp, we also have a flag to dump that information:

+* `yal -h`
+  * Shows all functions which contain help-text, in sorted order.
+  * Examples are included where available.